sph2sail/ficam-pacs/pages/pacs_training.md

 | Technicians | Should complete PACS products' manufacturers' training (i.e., PACS APL products) related to the PACS solution implementation.|
 | Operators | Should complete tailored training in Federal Government policies and standards related to PACS.
 Completing PACS products' manufacturers' (i.e., PACS APL products) certification related to the PACS implementation is recommended.|

-{% include alert-info.html content="Agencies must specify their requirements for specific roles, responsibilities, and training their Request for Information (RFI) (i.e., request for contractor qualifications statements) and Statement of Work (SOW)." %}
+{% include alert-info.html content="Agencies must specify their requirements for specific roles, responsibilities, and training in their Request for Information (RFI) (i.e., request for contractor qualifications statements) and Statement of Work (SOW)." %}

 ## Training Opportunities